pfelk/pfelk/README.md

 ### 18. Resive/Update timezone
 ```
-Change line 12 to the same timezone as your ph configruation
+Change line 12 to the same timezone as your pf configruation
 _Note if the timezone is offset or mismatched, you may not see any logs_
 ```